 Post-purchase examinations – Get started on the right foot!
 Bring your new pet in for an initial health check.
 If this is a new species for your family, we'd love to have all family members and care takers included at this visit.
-Unlike many hospitals which seem to rush through appointments, we take the time to teach you all about proper handling and husbandry.
 We will answer all of your questions and you will leave with a good understanding of how to help your new pet live its best life possible.
 We work with several pet/bird stores and provide this "post-purchase examination" FREE with a voucher obtained when you purchase your pet.
 Ask your pet store if they participate in our program.
 If they don't, have them contact us to join in!

 Geriatric care – Older animals have special needs.
-We recommend twice yearly healthy examinations for elderly exotic pets to help identify and treat developing health problems early.
+As animals age, they often develop arthritis, cardiac disease, cancer, and other health problems.
+Although these diseases can be debilitating, in many cases they are treatable and medical therapy can significantly improve your pet’s quality of life.
+We recommend at least twice yearly healthy examinations for elderly exotic pets to help identify and treat developing health problems early.